the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/paper.md

 At the end of each workshop, participants were asked to fill in feedback forms rating their understanding and confidence before and after the workshop, what they liked about the workshop, what could be improved and whether they will use Binder in the future.
 On average participants reported an increase of between 30 and 50% in their understanding and confidence in using Binder, capturing their computational environment and reproducing their research.
-The biggest increases (50%) were in understanding what Binder does and in feeling confident in using Binder for their own work.
+The largest increases (50%) were in understanding what Binder does and in feeling confident in using Binder for their own work.
 Participants showed the smallest increase in understanding how to capture a computational environment and feeling confident in sharing their reproducible work.
 The latter may be seen as a positive outcome of the workshop, as one of the secondary goals was to demonstrate the many different factors which go into making research reproducible.